MohammedAI123/Azure-Honeypot-Cowrie/README.md

 # Azure-Honeypot-Cowrie
 This is a cloud hosted SSH honeypot deployed in Microsoft Azure using cowrie.
-This is integrated with data collection rules, log analytics and a secuirty monitoring dashboard through Azure Workbooks.
+This is integrated with data collection rules, log analytics and a security monitoring dashboard through Azure Workbooks.
 This project captures attackers behaviour in real time, highlighting credentials used, brute force, commands used and locations of attackers, all of which are automated and collected and displayed via the monitoring dashboard.

 Project Overview:
 This honeypot was created to simulate a vulnerable server, which is exposed to the internet, and the goal was to safely observe the actions of attackers when they attempt to breach the system.
 Once the Virtual Machine was successfully deployed and running, it had received several thousand attempts to break into the system.
 The attackers had attempted various techniques:
--Login brute force,
+-Login brute force
--Stuffing credentials,
+-Stuffing credentials
--execution of malicious commands
+-Execution of malicious commands
--potentially injecting malware
+-Potentially injecting malware

 Cowrie had successfully captured the attackers activity, and through using data collection rules and log analytics, the results were presented into the azure workbook, serving as a dashboard to display and review attacks.

-Technologies:
+Technologies Used:
 Microsoft Azure -
 Resource Group
 Virtual Machine (Ubuntu)